Curriculum

 • The importance of transition in children’s lives

-The PSHE curriculum and embedded SMSC will ensure that The Beacon fulfills all our statutory obligations under equality legislation.
+Our Mental Health curriculum and embedded PSHE will ensure that The Beacon fulfils all our statutory obligations under equality legislation.

 Implementation